JuroOravec/apify-actor-skcris/.actor/README.md

   - You can use Apify's proxy, or your own, via Input.

+- **Integrated data filtering and transformation**

+  - Filter and modify scraped entries out of the box from within Apify UI, without needing other tools.

+- **Integrated cache**

+  - You can use cache together with custom filtering to e.g. save only NEW entries to the dataset.
+Save time and reduce cost.
+  - Cache automatically stores which entries were already scraped.
+Cache can persist between different scraper runs.

 - **Custom crawler configuration**

   - For advanced needs, you can pass Crawler configuration via Input.